alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 }
 ```

-### Core DSG configuration properties
+### Core SRE configuration properties

-The core properties for the new DSG environment must be present in the `dsg_configs/core` folder.
+The core properties for the new SRE environment must be present in the `dsg_configs/core` folder.
-The following core DSG properties must be defined in a JSON file named `dsg_<dsg-id>_core_config.json`.
+The following core SRE properties must be defined in a JSON file named `dsg_<dsg-id>_core_config.json`.

 ```json
 {